Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 This script calculates summary statistics for MaxH.

 ## 08_0_upload_sh_to_db.sh
-This script uploads SGCT GWAS to the GWAS-MAP database.
+This script uploads SGIT GWAS to the GWAS-MAP database.

 ## 08_1_upload_gip1_to_db.sh
 This script uploads GIP1 GWAS to the GWAS-MAP database.